rurreac/slider/README.md

 By default, Slider listens in port `8080`.
 Specify any other port using this flag.

 ##### `-template`:
-Mimic default web page and HTTP header of web server passed as parameter.
+Mimic "server" HTTP Response Header, web page and status code of web server passed as parameter.

+Apache and Nginx are presented with their default web pages and a 200 status code.
+Other templates might be presented in the form of error pages with their respective status code.

+##### `-redirect`:
+A redirect parameter must be at least a URL with a valid scheme and host (`http[s]://<host>[:<port>]`).

+HTTP connections will be redirected to the given URL while Slider connections will proceed as usual.
+Can be used in combination with `-template` to include a server header in the response headers.

 ##### `-verbose`:
 Choose the log level verbosity between debug, info, warn and error.
 When verbosity is set to `off` only non labeled and